-Your CPEng assessment will also require you to provide evidence of your professional competence.
+Your assessment will also require you to provide evidence of your professional competence.
 You will need to:

-- " commit to the CPEng Code of Ethical Conduct - " provide two referees who must be CPEng registered engineers or equivalent - " demonstrate sufficient continued professional development (CPD) per year to show evidence that you have taken reasonable steps to maintain the currency of your professional engineering knowledge and skills within your current practice area since your last CPEng assessment or university graduation.
+- commit to the Code of Ethical Conduct - · provide two referees who must be registered as CPEng, Chartered Member, or equivalent. - demonstrate sufficient continued professional development (CPD) per year to show evidence that you have taken reasonable steps to maintain the currency of your professional engineering knowledge and skills within your current practice area in the last six years or since university graduation.